Nuclear matter as a liquid phase of spontaneously broken semi-classical $SU(2)_L \times SU(2)_R$ chiral perturbation theory: Static chiral nucleon liquids: Conclusions

-We classify these solutions of \chiPTtw~ as ``liquid" because energy is required both to pull the constituent nucleons further apart and to push them closer together.
+We classify these solutions of \chiPTtwb as ``liquid" because energy is required both to pull the constituent nucleons further apart and to push them closer together.
 This is analogous with the balancing of the attractive Lorentz-scalar $\sigma$-exchange force and the repulsive Lorentz-vector $\omega_\mu$-exchange force in the Walecka model.
-The nucleon number density therefore takes a saturated value even in zero external pressure (e.g. in the absence of gravity), so this is not a ``gas."
+The nucleon number density therefore takes a saturated value even in zero external pressure (e.g. in the absence of gravity), so the material is not a ``gas."
 Meanwhile they are statistically homogeneous and isotropic, lacking the reduced symmetries of crystals or other solids.

-We have shown that in this ground-state liquid phase, the expectation values of many of the allowed operators of the most general \chiPTtw~ Lagrangian vanish or are small.
-We have further conjectured that, for studying (static) ground-state systems, many more operators are small because they involve transitions to excited intermediate states.
-Going forward, it is imperative to understand the contribution of $L_{Static \chi NL}^{4-N;ExcitedNucleon}$ \eqref{ExcitedNucleon} to empirical models of heavy nuclear ground states.
+We have shown that in this ground state liquid phase, the expectation values of many of the allowed operators of the most general \chiPTtwb Lagrangian vanish or are small.
+Going forward, it is imperative to understand the effects of of excited nucleon states to the spectra of heavy nuclei.

-We have also shown that this spontaneously broken ground-state liquid phase does not support a classical pion field -- infrared pions decouple from this solution.
-We expect that this emergence of "semi-classical pion-less \chiPTtw'' is at the heart of the apparent theoretical independence of much successful nuclear structure physics from pion properties such as the pion mass.
+We have also shown that this spontaneously broken ground state liquid phase does not support a classical pion field -- infrared pions decouple from this solution.
+We expect that this emergence of ``semi-classical pionless \chiPTtw'' is at the heart of the apparent theoretical independence of much successful nuclear structure physics from pion properties such as the pion mass.

-We have, with David M. Jacobs, constructed explicit \SchiNL's in the Thomas-Fermi approximation, demonstrating the existence of zero-pressure non-topological soliton \SchiNLb solutions with macroscopic (infinite nuclear matter) and microscopic (heavy nuclear ground states).
-J. Boguta \cite{BogutaPrivate1993} long ago insightfully pictured ground-state finite nuclei as "spherical ice-cream scoops" taken from a "huge homogenous vat of ice-cream" (nuclear matter).
+We have constructed explicit \SchiNL's in the Thomas-Fermi approximation, demonstrating the existence of zero-pressure non-topological soliton \SchiNLb solutions with macroscopic (infinite nuclear matter) and microscopic (heavy nuclear ground states).